 The AÉDSA maintains multiple roles on campus.
 Firstly, they represent DVM students and advocate for your best interests within the University and externally when necessary.
-This could include ensuring DVM students’ voices are heard during program reviews or reporting to the Student Federation on DVM student related concerns.
+This could include ensuring DVM students’ voices are heard during program reviews or reporting to the University of Ottawa Students’ Union (UOSU) on DVM student related concerns.
 Secondly, the AÉDSA is here to help its members.
 Undergraduate DVM students can and should use the AÉDSA for anything they might need throughout their degree.
 You first meet the AÉDSA when they plan and host your 101-week in your first year on campus.
 Throughout the year, the AÉDSA will host many events where you can meet other DVM students in all years of study.
 The AÉDSA can answer almost any question, or can help you find an answer on and off campus.
 Not sure what kinds of electives to take in your upper years?
 What is the difference between a Field Research Course and an International Internship?
 Where should you be looking for development-related jobs?
 Even things such as where are good places to study on campus can be answered by your AÉDSA executive team.
 Even if we don’t know the answer, we can find someone who does.

 The AÉDSA is simply a team of fellow students looking to give back to their program so that younger students have the same positive university experiences.